-We will require a partner to fund, in whole or in part, any further clinical trials of GB-102 for wet AMD.
-Without such a partnership, further development of GB-102 for wet AMD or diabetic macular edema, or DME, or of GB-103 for diabetic retinopathy, is unlikely.
+We will require a partner to fund, in whole or in part, further clinical trials of GB-102 for wet AMD.
+Without such a partnership, further clinical development of GB-102 for wet AMD is uncertain.

-Although we plan to continue to prioritize investing in preclinical development of GB-102 for wet AMD, we do not have, nor do we anticipate having, sufficient cash resources to advance GB-102 through additional clinical trials at this time.
-To advance GB-102, we intend to pursue a partnership in which we license the commercial rights to GB-102 in one or more territories in exchange for funding of further clinical trials.
+Although we plan to continue to prioritize investing in preclinical development of GB-102 for wet AMD, we do not have sufficient cash resources to complete additional clinical trials for both GB-102 and GB-401 at this time.
+We intend to pursue a partnership in which we license the commercial rights to GB-102 in one or more territories in exchange for funding of further clinical trials.
 Such partnerships generally require substantial amounts of time to secure, and often involve economic returns for the licensor that are significantly reduced from that attainable by developing and commercializing the product without a partner.
 Moreover, while we are actively seeking such a partnership, there can be no guarantee that we will secure one in a timely fashion, or on reasonable economic terms, if at all.
 Failing to secure such a partnership could have a material adverse effect on our business.